ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 <h3 id="cli-update">Updating devices with Arm Mbed CLI</h3>

-Mbed OS allows firmware update capability, which the Pelion IoT Platform enables.
+Arm Mbed OS allows you to update your device firmware, enabled by our Pelion IoT platform.
 Mbed CLI includes features to prepare and ship updates for devices managed through the [Device Management Portal](https://cloud.mbed.com/docs/current/introduction/index.html).
 Mbed CLI provides the subcommand `mbed device-management` to manage devices (`mbed dev-mgmt` and `mbed dm` are also available as shorter aliases).
 The remainder of this document uses the `mbed dm` alias for all device management subcommands.
 This document explains the steps to enable and use Pelion Device Management with a project.

 #### Project setup